cintnguyen/cindyPortfolio/README.md

-# Cindy's Portfolio
+# Objective

-I created this repositiory to showcase my online portfolio and practice using React + Vite.
+Your task is to build a portfolio website using React that includes a dark mode and light mode toggle.